 Some are pretty knowledgeable when It comes to other types of placements, but that’s not their main focus.

 Most of the managers I’ve worked with were good for doing 1 thing “talking”.
 I’ve landed more projects on my own than I ever have with a manager.
 In fact, I had 1 manager that was actually losing money – He was incredible!

 Never ran into this issue with a music supervisor.
-It didn’t matter if the budget was $200,$300 or $500 → not one issue.
+It didn’t matter if the budget was $200,$300, or $500 → not one issue.
 I’ve never lost money due to a music supervisor’s greed.
-I’m sure it happens, but I can only speak on my experiences.
+I’m sure it happens, but I can only speak about my experiences.

 Does this mean I’m against using managers?
 Of course not, just make sure (as with anything) you research and check the manager’s credentials because there are lots of predators out there.